jangdan/book/src/ch09-03-to-panic-or-not-to-panic.md

 violate the contract that `Guess::new` is relying on.
-The conditions in which `Guess::new` might panic should be discussed in its public-facing API documentation; we’ll cover documentation conventions indicating the possibility of a `panic!` in the API documentation that you create in Chapter 14.
+The conditions in which `Guess::new` might panic should be discussed in its public-facing API documentation; we’ll cover documentation conventions indicating the possibility of a `panic!` in the API documentation that you'll create in Chapter 14.
 If `value` does pass the test, we create a new `Guess` with its `value` field set to the `value` parameter and return the `Guess`.